dmarticr/CAPP30239_FA22/data/README.md

 *Notes*:
 * The script to scrape the data is also available at [https://github.com/GregorUT/vgchartzScrape](https://github.com/GregorUT/vgchartzScrape) (I did some modifications because it was not running) and it is based on BeautifulSoup using Python.
-* The original dataset has 16,598 records, 2 records were dropped by their authors due to incomplete information.
+* The original dataset has 20.000 records, 497 records were dropped due to incomplete information.
 * In this folder there are other datasets from data exploration, located on [data/other_options](https://github.com/dmarticr/CAPP30239_FA22/tree/main/data/other_options) which include violence data from Colombia and animal shelter records.
 You can omit those.
 * This folder also includes the **3 Minute Overview** homework.
 Please refer to the file [3_minute_overview.pdf](https://github.com/dmarticr/CAPP30239_FA22/tree/main/data/3_minute_overview.pdf).
 * The original dataset is [vgsales.csv](https://github.com/dmarticr/CAPP30239_FA22/tree/main/data/vgsales.csv), and the resulting datasets after cleaning and summarizing data are: